greatdaveo/GospelNoteAI/README.md

-# Sermon AI Backend
+# Sermon AI API

-This is the backend API for the Sermon AI mobile application.
+This is the API for the Sermon AI mobile application.
 It is built with FastAPI and provides functionality for sermon transcription, summarization, Bible reference extraction, and storage.
 The API also manages user authentication, sermon retrieval, and synchronization between the mobile app and the server.

 ## Features